sir-sharkey/css-init/README.md

 ## 😞 Why

-This package was born out of disappointment with the evolution of standard available tools to reset or normalize your CSS before creating your own styles/theme.

-After years of creating a custom `_reset.scss` partial to fully reset my own styles on top of [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) or [Normalize](https://necolas.github.io/normalize.css/), I decided to research what other options are out there... surely there has to be a minimal, unopinionated, accessible, modern alternative?
-And here enters my disappointment - while there are some notable newer implementations of the same idea, I couldn't find anything that ticked all the above boxes.
+> After years of creating my own custom `_reset.scss` file on top of [Reset CSS](https://meyerweb.com/eric/tools/css/reset/) or [Normalize](https://necolas.github.io/normalize.css/), I decided to research what other options are available... surely there has to be an accessible, minimal, unopinionated, modern alternative?
+And here enters my disappointment - while there are some notable newer options, I couldn't find anything that ticked all the above boxes.
 So instead, here is my best attempt at doing so.

-> 📝 **NOTE:** The goal of this package is to correctly reset/normalize browser-default styles, creating a near-blank-slate effect (with a few exceptions) for you to then write your own styles on top of.
-Once you have included these styles, you can then begin writing your own base styles on top of them; it does NOT create a base or default set of styles for you to immediately begin authoring content with - this is left up to you.
-Happy styling!

 ## ⤵️ Install